PavelKenarov/symfony-calculator-plus-unit-tests/README.md

 ## Using the Calculator Application
-- The project was development using XAMPP with installed composer using last symfony version.
-If you have it just navigate to the chosen directory and run:
+- Project was development using XAMPP with installed composer and last symfony version.
+- If you have installed XAMPP with composer just navigate to the chosen directory and run:
 ```shell
 composer create-project symfony/website-skeleton simple-calculator
 ```